Terms & Conditions of Sale

 b) The Goods offered by BOOST are intended to aid the professional rescuer(s) and/or survival victim(s) and professional aerial workers in industry applications requiring the transport of human cargo.
 However, the risk of injury or death cannot be completely eliminated or foreseen; and

 c) Equipment training including continued proficiency reviews and maintenance is vital to the proper and safe use of all rescue and survival type of equipment, including the Goods.
 It is the responsibility of the BUYER and end-user organization or individuals to use the Goods in strictly in accordance with BOOST’s specifications and Transport Canada regulations (or local equivalent) and to define the operational procedures and safety guidelines associated with the proper utilization, maintenance including (service life and storage) of the Goods.
-All individuals must be thoroughly trained and familiarized with the intended purpose, correct use and functioning of the Goods.
+All individuals must be thoroughly trained and familiarized with the intended purpose, correct use and functioning of the Goods directly by BOOST or its designated trainers.
 Failure to do so may result in serious injury or death.
+BOOST will not be responsible for any claims, losses, damages or liability in the event BUYER does not utilize the training services provided or recommended by BOOST.

 7.2 The BUYER assumes all risk in using the Goods with any other equipment not supplied by BOOST or using the Goods and/or Services in any manner contrary to BOOST’s instructions or using them for any purpose not specified by BOOST or not approved by the applicable regulatory authority in the jurisdiction where the Goods are deployed and the BUYER shall defend, indemnify and hold BOOST harmless from all claims (including third party claims) for any losses or damages suffered as a result of using the Goods and/or Services in contravention of the above limitations, including (without limit) using the Goods in combination, or in conjunction, with any rescue slings, harnesses or ropes not supplied by BOOST.
 The BUYER is solely responsible for obtaining all applicable regulatory approvals for the Goods, including any approvals or Supplemental Type Certificates or STC’s required) prior to installing them or using them on its aircraft.